ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 In the *Instance Configuration* page leave the URL as `http://localhost:8000/` and press the *Save and finish* button.

+#### Optional: install Blue Ocean plugin

+To install the additional plugins needed, go to *Manage Jenkins* (left-hand menu) > *Manage Plugins*, then click on the *Available* tab.

+Type `Blue Ocean`on the text box and check the box for the pluggin with that name, then press *Download and install after restart*.

+Finally, check the *Restart Jenkins when installation is complete and no jobs are running* checkbox at the bottom of the page.

-### Clone the remote mern app repository
+### Create and clone the remote mern app repository

+Go to <http://localhost:9001/gogsadmin> and create a Gogs repository using the + dropdown on the top right corner.
+Call it `mern_app` and hit the *Create Repository* button.

-To use the pipeline you need to clone the Gogs `mern_app` repository you created above into a folder that must reside outside the folder where you cloned this [MERN_app_CI-CD_pipeline](https://github.com/ptavaressilva/MERN_app_CI-CD_pipeline) project.
+To use the pipeline you need to clone the Gogs `mern_app` repository created above into a folder in your computer that must reside outside the folder where you cloned this [MERN_app_CI-CD_pipeline](https://github.com/ptavaressilva/MERN_app_CI-CD_pipeline) project.

 ```bash
 cd ..